anilsathyan7/Portrait-Segmentation/README.md

 6. python tflite_webcam.py  # Run the model using tflite interpreter
 7. python segvideo.py test/sunset.jpg # Apply blending filters on video
 8. python bgsub.py # Perform static background subtraction
+9. python portrait_video.py # Use portrait-net for video segmentation
 ```
 You may also run the **Jupyter Notebook** (ipynb) in google colaboratory, after downloading the training dataset.